abooij/kristina-auke/index.markdown

 layout: ka_main
 ---

 Wecome!
-Our wedding website is still under construction and was last updated on **{% last_modified_at %d %B %Y %}**.
-Our goal is to share imporant information about our wedding and hopefully answer questions that many of you might have so please come back in a few weeks.
+Our wedding website was last updated on **{% last_modified_at %d %B %Y %}**.
+Our goal is to share imporant information about our wedding and hopefully answer questions that many of you might have.

 ### Venue
 Our whole wedding day will take place in the heart of Prague in [Villa Richter](https://www.villarichter.cz/en/).

 ### Program
 - 13:15 Guessts arriving to Villa's vineyards